UNESCO Chair on

 Gender, Wellbeing, and a Culture of Peace

-The UNESCO Chair on Gender, Wellbeing and a Culture of Peace is located at the University of Wisconsin-Madison in the Department of Gender and Women’s Studies, and was co-funded by the University and the Foundation for a Culture of Peace/Women’s Knowledge International (FCP/WKI), linked to Autonomous University of Madrid (UAM), Spain, and recently integrated into the University Institute for Human Rights, Democracy and a Culture of Peace and Non-violence (DEMOSPAZ).
+The UNESCO Chair on Gender, Wellbeing and a Culture of Peace is located at the University of Wisconsin-Madison in the Department of Gender and Women’s Studies, and was co-funded by the University and the Foundation for a Culture of Peace/Women’s Knowledge International (FCP/WKI), at Autonomous University of Madrid (UAM), Spain.

 The UNESCO Chair draws upon existing strengths at the University of Wisconsin-Madison: